I Dated Different Versions Of The Same Guy For Years. Here’s How I Stopped

 I think I thought that I’d be able to do a little work on myself, and my relationship with The Guy would straighten out.
 But I quickly found that my path forward wouldn’t be so simple.
 Attachment styles run deep, and I needed more help than Google could provide.
 Enter: therapy (and not under the guise of a magazine interview either).
 A good therapist helped me see that I didn’t have to be tortured with The Guy — or any of his iterations — anymore.
 It took a lot for me to come to that realization and when I did, I removed him completely from my life.

 After separating myself from the dysfunction and chaos, I was able to work on my anxious attachment style.
-I could spot bad habits that affected all of my relationships — romantic, platonic, familial — such as needing control and personalizing the behavior of others.
-I started practicing reframing anxious thoughts with positive self-talk.
-(Instead of thinking, Why am I not good enough? when someone treated me poorly, I began asking myself, Do I find their behavior attractive?)
+I could spot bad habits that affected all of my relationships — romantic, platonic, familial — such as needing control and personalizing the behaviour of others.
+I started practising reframing anxious thoughts with positive self-talk.
+(Instead of thinking, Why am I not good enough? when someone treated me poorly, I began asking myself, Do I find their behaviour attractive?)

 I’ve also learned to be strict about my boundaries.
 As a recovering Cool Girl, the idea of setting boundaries used to feel like The Rules to me.
 You know, The Rules — those outdated, sexist guidelines for how to snare a match: Don’t reveal too much too soon, always leave them wanting more, never sleep with anyone until after the third date (or is it the fifth?).
 Every time I assumed a caretaker role in my relationships, my close friends would tell me to focus my energy elsewhere.
 I’d roll my eyes, feeling like it was just another script to follow, or another strategic plan to keep someone around.